 Defective products law at a glance

-Perhaps it was a toy train that you bought for your children.
+Perhaps it was a toy that you bought for your children.
 Maybe it was a microwave you bought for the household.
-There are times when products just do not operate in the way they were intended – and that train set has small parts your kid can swallow, or the microwave explodes.
+Or perhaps it was a lawnmower.
+Historically, there have been many times when products didn’t operate in the way they were intended – and someone got seriously hurt as a result.

 Negligence is the basis for any personal injury lawsuit.
-When the negligence is in relation to product design or manufacturing or a failure to warn appropriately, the area of law that applies is called defective products, product liability or strict products liability.
-This means that the intent is irrelevant, as long as the product was indeed defective.
+When negligence plays a role in product design, manufacturing or marketing (a failure to warn appropriately), the area of law that applies is called “defective products,” “product liability” or “strict products liability.”

 3 types of defective products cases

-Determining which type of defective products case applies depends on the manufacturer’s state of mind when the product was created.
-It also examines supply chain management and where in the process things failed.
+Determining which type of defective products case applies depends on the manufacturer’s intent when the product was created.
+It is also important to examine supply chain management and where in the process things failed.
 (Was it the original producer?
 Did it get damaged in transit?
 Did the end user alter the final product to make it more dangerous?)